Gringo Meaning in Spanish: Why do Mexicans say Gringo?

 Why do Mexicans say Gringo?

-Today, we’re talking about the word GRINGO.
-So, probably you are here to learn Gringo meaning and understand what a gringo is, where the word comes from, or why we use it to refer to English speakers? —Did you notice I said English speakers and not U.S. Americans?
+So, you are probably here to learn gringo meaning and understand what a gringo is, where the word comes from, or why we use it to refer to English speakers? —Did you notice I said English speakers and not U.S. Americans?

 You might have heard different theories about this, but believe me, no es lo que crees (it’s not what you think!).
 So, let’s find out together, shall we?